-There are many types of activities available in Moodle at UMass Amherst: assignments; activities for communication and collaboration between you and your students; quizzes, polls and surveys; tools to aid in managing students; and formats for delivering content interactively.
+There are many types of activities available in Moodle at UMass Amherst: several types of assignments; activities for communication and collaboration between you and your students; quizzes, polls and surveys; tools to aid in managing students; and formats for delivering interactive content.

 Activities are listed alphabetically in the Moodle Activity chooser, but we've organized them here by purpose.

 Moodle provides several ways to track and collect work from students.
-You can have them submit files to a drop box and/or type or copy & paste text into a simple submission box, or you can assign "offline" work not submitted through Moodle.
-You can configure how many files a student may submit and the maximum file size allowed, and set deadlines and due dates.
-You can exchange comments with individual students about their submissions, grade (with the option to use a rubric or grading form), and leave written feedback.
+You can have them submit files or type into a text box.
+You can also assign "offline" work not submitted through Moodle (but that can be graded in Moodle).
+You can configure how many files a student may submit and the maximum file size allowed, and set deadlines and cut-off dates.
+You can exchange comments with individual students about their submissions, grade (with the option to use a Rubric or Marking form), and leave written feedback.

 For details, see Add an Assignment Activity in Moodle.